ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

+---

 ### Definitions

+**Agent**

+The agent object defines a set of plugins, that start and initialize in the correct order according to their relationship between one another.
+The agent object implements the [agent interface](https://github.com/ligato/cn-infra/blob/master/agent/agent.go).
+The `agent.NewAgent(<options>...)` function creates an agent.

-**Agent** is an object that implements the `Agent` interface.
-It is created using the `agent.NewAgent(<options>...)` function.
-Every instance of the agent contains configuration data, a channel which can gracefully stop the agent, and a tracer time-measurement utility.
-The options provided by the user are utilized to configure the agent when it is initialized.
-Every agent instance possesses a mechanism to prevent it from starting/stopping multiple times.
+Every instance of the agent contains configuration data, a channel to stop the agent, and a tracer time-measurement utility.
+You provide options to configure the agent, and every agent instance possesses a mechanism to prevent it from starting/stopping multiple times.

+---

+**Options**

-**Options** are configuration stanzas used to customize an agent.
-The most important option is the *plugin list*, which tells the agent about the plugins it needs to control.
-If the initialization order of your plugins and their dependencies is not required, use the `agent.Plugins(<plugin>....)` function to create the plugin list option.
-If your plugins require initialization in a specific order because of dependencies to resolve, use the `agent.Allplugins(<plugin>)` function to create the plugin list option.
+You configure and customize an agent with options.
+The *plugin list* option contains the plugins you control as part of your agent.
+If your plugins and their dependencies do not require a specific initialization order, use the `agent.Plugins(<plugin>....)` function to create the plugin list option.

-The available [options](https://godoc.org/github.com/ligato/cn-infra/agent#Option) to customize an agent are:
+If your plugins require a specific initialization order because of dependencies to resolve, use the `agent.Allplugins(<plugin>)` function to create the plugin list option.

+You can customize your agent with the following [options](https://godoc.org/github.com/ligato/cn-infra/agent#Option):

-* `Plugins(...)` adds one or more plugins that will be started in the same order they were added
+* `Plugins(...)` adds one or more plugins in the order of initialization.
+<br></br>
-* `AllPlugins(...)` adds one or more plugins and sorts them into the correct startup order; this option will automatically add all plugins listed as dependencies in other plugins
+* `AllPlugins(...)` adds one or more plugins and sorts them in the correct initialization order.
+This option recursively adds all plugins listed as dependencies by other plugins.
+<br></br>
-* `Version(<version>, <date>, <id>)` sets the version of the program
+* `Version(<version>, <date>, <id>)` sets the program version.
+<br></br>
-* `QuitOnClose(<channel>)` sets the channel which can be used to terminate the running agent when closed
+* `QuitOnClose(<channel>)` sets the channel to terminate the running agent when it closes.
+<br></br>
-* `QuitSignals(<signals>)` sets the OS signals which can be used to quit the running agent (default: SIGINT, SIGTERM)
+* `QuitSignals(<signals>)` sets the OS signals to quit the running agent.
+SIGINT and SIGTERM serve as defaults.
+<br></br>
+* `StartTimeout(duration)` sets the timeout duration for agent start.
+The default is 15s.
+<br></br>
-* `StartTimeout(duration)/StopTimeout(duration)` sets the start/stop timeout (defaults: 15s/5s)
+* `StopTimeout(duration)` sets the timeout duration for agent.
+The default is 5s.

+---

+**Plugin**

-**Plugin** is an object that implements the `Plugin` interface, which defines methods required for plugin lifecycle management.
-At program startup, a list of plugins is read from options.
+The plugin object implements the [plugin interface](https://github.com/ligato/cn-infra/blob/master/infra/infra.go), that defines methods required for plugin lifecycle management.
+The plugin list option contains the list of plugins to read at agent startup.

-At this point plugins are already sorted for initialization, either done manually or by plugin lookup.
-Agent initialization is then performed in two steps:
+At this point, manual or plugin lookup has performed plugin initialization sorting.
+The plugin interface defines agent initialization the startup procedure consisting of two steps:

-* startup procedure calls the `Init()` method for every plugin, one-by-one in a single thread, in the order they are sorted for initialization.
+* Calls the `Init()` method for every plugin, one-by-one in a single thread, in their initialization order.
+<br></br>
-* startup procedure calls the `AfterInit()` method for each plugin one-by-one, in a single thread, in the order they are sorted for initialization.
+* Calls the `AfterInit()` method for specific plugins, one-by-one, in a single thread, in their initialization order.

-This two-step procedure ensures that certain initialization tasks are only performed after all plugins in the agent were pre-initialized (See [this tutorial][hw-tutorial] for more details).
+This two-step procedure ensures the execution of certain initialization tasks only occur following the pre-initialization of your agent's plugins.
 Note that you may leave the `AfterInit()` method empty if you do not need the second initialization phase.

+To look over code implementing this function, see the [Hello World](../tutorials/01_hello-world.md) tutorial.

+---

 ### Plugin Lifecycle

-The plugin is initialized in an `Init()` method, which allocates all resources required by the plugin.
-For example, this method can generate channels or maps, or initialize other fields used within the plugin.
+You initialize a plugin using the `Init()`method.
+This allocates all resources required by your plugin.
+For example, this method can generate channels or maps, or initialize specific fields used by your plugin.

-If a plugin reqquires another plugin in order to be initialized properly, such a relation is called *dependency*.
-If there are dependencies, plugins must be initialized in proper order.
-This means that the "dependency" plugin must be initialized before the plugin that depends on it.

-Consider the following example:
+Your agent plugins likely include dependencies.
+This situation arises when the initialization of one plugin depends on the successful initialization of another *dependency* plugin.
+Therefore, the dependency plugin must initialize _before_ the plugin that depends on it.

+Code block includes two plugins, **P1** and **P2**. **P1** depends on **P2**.
 ```go
 // First plugin
 type P1 struct {